How to Dissolve a District of Columbia LLC

 How do you dissolve a District of Columbia Limited Liability Company?

-To dissolve your LLC in the District of Columbia, file Form DLC-7, Statement of Dissolution for Domestic Limited Liability Company with the District of Columbia Department of Consumer & Regulatory Affairs (DCRA).
+To dissolve your LLC in the District of Columbia, file Form DLC-8, Statement of Dissolution for Domestic Limited Liability Company with the District of Columbia Department of Consumer & Regulatory Affairs (DCRA).
 Feel free to draft your own articles, but do not handwrite on DCRA forms.
 LLC filings are not required to have original signatures.
 File in duplicate if you would like a copy returned to you.
-Submit the completed articles of dissolution to the DCRA by mail or in person.
+Submit the completed articles of dissolution to the DCRA online, by mail or in person.
 For expedited processing, include Form EX-1, Expedited Service Action.

 The DCRA accepts cash, money order, check, or Visa/MasterCard.
 Make checks payable to “D.C.
 Treasurer.”